mroth/bootslap/README.md

  - Other handy CLI stuff: homebrew, git, ack, ssh-copy-id, etc...
  - Common libraries: XQuartz, ImageMagick
  - zsh shell with oh-my-zsh and syntax highlighting
- - Installs a bunch of common applications for dev types: Chrome, Firefox, MacVim, TextMate, SublimeText, Dropbox, VirtualBox/Vagrant, SizeUp...
+ - Installs a bunch of common applications for dev types: Chrome, Firefox, MacVim, TextMate, SublimeText, Dropbox, GitHub for Mac, VirtualBox/Vagrant, SizeUp...
+ - Sets some very minimal non-annoying default preferences, like disabling "natural scrolling" and setting the Aqua color to graphite rather than candy-colored.
  - Easy dotfile management via [homesick](https://github.com/technicalpickles/homesick)
  - A macro-update task to update *everything* for us OCD-compulsives.
  - Everything should easily customizeable